War Time

 One citizenship.
 One residency.
 One currency.
 One bank.
 One jurisdiction where your wealth is held, where your children are registered, where your identity is stored in a database you have never seen and cannot audit.

 Distribute the surface area of your dependence across jurisdictions, currencies, and legal regimes, and the leverage shifts.
-Not toward defiance.
-Toward equilibrium.
+Not toward theatrical defiance, but toward equilibrium.

 V. Capital Has Always Known This